2013 United States elections: State legislatures

 Legislative elections were held for the New Jersey Senate, New Jersey General Assembly, and the Virginia House of Delegates.
 In New Jersey, Democrats retained control of their majorities in the Senate and General Assembly.
 Republicans held a majority in the Virginia House of Delegates.

 State courts

 Judicial elections were held for New York State Supreme Court in most of its 13 Judicial Districts.

-Propositions
+Ballot measures

-Several states had referendums on propositions and/or state constitutional amendments on the ballot in November 2013, including a non-binding vote to create a new state in Northern Colorado, tax and marijuana issues in Colorado, an initiative to require labeling of genetically modified food in the state of Washington, and an amendment to raise the minimum wage in New Jersey.

-New Yorkers voted to amend its constitution in several minor ways, but voted against raising the retirement age for judges.
+31 ballot measures were voted on across 6 states.
+Such measures included a non-binding vote to create a new state in Northern Colorado, tax and marijuana issues in Colorado, an initiative to require labeling of genetically modified food in the state of Washington, and an amendment to raise the minimum wage in New Jersey.
+New Yorkers similarly voted to amend its constitution in several minor ways, but voted against raising the retirement age for judges.

 Municipal elections

 Various elections were held for officeholders in numerous cities, counties, school boards, special districts and others around the country.